vosaocms/vosao/readme.txt

 To start development on Vosao CMS you will need to :

-	1) Retrieve 'vosaocms' project from GitHub Repository with Eclipse eGit plugin.
+	1) Install Git & retrieve 'vosaocms' project from this GitHub Repository.
-   	   Create a local repository named 'vosao'

-	2) Configure "web/ant.properties" and "web/ant-macros" with your GAE SDK directory.

-	3) Install and configure Maven and Ant
+	2) Install and configure Maven

-	4) Launch 'build.bat'.
+	3) Launch 'build.bat'.
 The 'war' is created in "web/target" directory.
-	   The former datastore in web/target/WEB-INF/appengine-generated is erased

 4. Running locally
 ====================

-	1) Launch run.bat.
+	1) Launch 'run.bat'.
 If it doesn't exist yet, an empty datastore is created.

 	2) Go first to http://localhost:8080 to init default user (admin@test.com/admin)